wdanilo/struct-split/lib/README.md

 }
 ```

-At first glance, this seems reasonable.
-However, it will be rejected by the compiler:
+At first glance, this might seem reasonable, but it will be rejected by the compiler:

 ```rust
 Cannot borrow `*ctx` as mutable because it is also borrowed as